morganwillis-cloud/aws-demos/README.md

 This repository exists to allow you to recreate demos from the Building Containerized Applications on AWS course, found here: <a href="https://www.edx.org/course/building-containerized-applications-on-aws"> Building Containerized Applications on AWS </a>

+## PLEASE NOTE:

+These demos were not built with free tier usage in mind, and therefore if you run them in your personal account you may or may not encounter charges.
+Build these proof of concepts in your account at your own risk.

+It is also worth noting that these demos were built on top of existing resources that you would need to create in your own account.
+These existing resources include:

+  - A VPC
+  - An Internet Gateway attached to that VPC
+  - Two public subnets across two AZs
+  - Routes allowing all internet traffic to flow from the subnets to the internet gateway
+  - A security group for a public facing ALB allowing all http traffic on port 80
+  - A security group for your containers allowing all http traffic on port 8080
+  - A Cloud9 Instance
+  - A DynamoDB Table named <code> blogs </code>

 The repository includes two versions of a simple python "blog" app.
 The first version of the app is all static content and can be found under the path <code> aws-demos/building-containerized-applications-on-aws/pythonwebapp/docker-python-webapp-static/ </code>

 The second version of the app is backed by a dynamodb table and can be found under the path <code> aws-demos/building-containerized-applications-on-aws/pythonwebapp/docker-python-webapp-dynamo/ </code>.
 In order for this code to work in your own account, you'll need to create a DynamoDB table called <code> blogs </code> as well as create an IAM Role that allows the code running in the container to use Role Based Access to read the DynamoDB table.